 COVID Safe Checklists

 COVID Safe checklists are required for businesses that provide dining-in for customers, such as restaurants, cafes, pubs, RSLs, clubs, and hotels (food courts remain closed) and beauty therapy services.
+This has now been extended to include non-therapeutic massage, saunas and bathhouses and food courts.
+These businesses may host a maximum of 50 people with a COVID Safe Checklist, or more if complying with a COVID Safe Industry Plan.

 COVID Safe Mandatory Training